 The markets this past week have captured the public imagination.
 GameStop was not on my personal radar, but after speaking to a couple of pals who were very willing to make a bet thanks to forums, I find myself once again kicking myself for not being as plugged into the open discussions boards that created this unique situation.
 How long this will go on remains to be seen.

 One thing hasn’t changed, however: the finance space is a complicated one for newcomers.
+More and more individuals seek help from financial advisers every day to guide them through the consumerism jungle.
+It helps that finding an adviser is easier than ever due to portals such as financialadvisers.co.uk and similar websites.
+With the market being flooded with a variety of products that all seem similar in quality or price, it can be hard to gauge what’s a good investment and what isn’t.
 From a customer standpoint, deciphering products mentioned by colleagues and friends over Zoom hangouts or across Twitter feeds can be daunting.
 Education and simplification of knowledge is key, particularly when introducing new customers to the space.
 There are plenty of educational resources available on the Internet for investment geeks in almost all sectors of finance.
 It does however take a bit of research, and finding good sources of information like this Qtrade review can give them a fair understanding of market trends, and thus a more complete idea about future areas of investments.
 That said, this information also needs to be simplified, so that the vast majority of people who are newly stepping into the space of finance can begin their investments with a clearer understanding.

 As we move towards a “cookieless” 2021, advertisers are increasingly realizing the importance of content and contextual relevance to capture users’ attention at important moments of intent.
 This moment of intent could be: considering reading an article about how to prepare a great meal at home for dinner that night, researching razors that cost a dollar, or choosing a new makeup thanks to an influencer’s guidance.
 Delivering relevant, informative content to win new customers works.